Introduction to Robotic Process Automation

 Some of the reasons contributing to the drastic improvement of an organization’s performance by implementing RPA are listed below:

-- Reduced production life-cycle due to faster execution time of robots.
+- Reduced production life-cycle due to the faster execution time of robots.

 - Cost-cutting due to reduced human hiring for nagging tasks.